Large Language Model Evaluation via Matrix Nuclear-Norm: Methodology

 This approach indicates that the primary components of the \(L_{1,2}\)-norm can effectively approximate the nuclear norm when \(\|A\|_{F}\) is close to \(\sqrt{B}\), while other components can be considered noise.
-Compared to traditional SVD-based methods, such as \citet{guo2015efficient}, our Matrix Nuclear-Norm calculation offers two main advantages: (1) it reduces computational complexity from \(O(n^3)\) to \(O(n^2)\), and (2) it relies solely on ordinary floating-point calculations, avoiding risks of non-convergence.
-The complete algorithm for Matrix Nuclear-Norm is detailed in Algorithm \ref{tab:algorithm}.
+Compared to traditional SVD-based methods (e.g., \citet{guo2015efficient}), this approach reduces computational complexity from \(O(n^3)\) to \(O(n^2)\) and avoids convergence issues by using only standard floating-point operations.
+The complete algorithm is detailed in Algorithm \ref{tab:algorithm}.

 \textbf{Definition of Matrix Nuclear-Norm.} The approach can ultimately be expressed as:

 Here, \(L_{\text{input}}\) denotes the length of the input sequence, ensuring comparability through normalization.
 Our observations indicate that Matrix Nuclear-Norm values increase with longer sequences; further details can be found in Section \ref{sec:Analysis of Length Dynamics}.